-For best results, you’ll (ideally) be providing your body with optimal nutrition from rich, healthy fat sources, nutritious protein, and other foods that provide the vitamins and minerals the body needs.
-See our ketogenic diet food list for exactly what to eat to get keto working best for you.
+For best results, you’ll (ideally) be providing your body with optimal nutrition from rich, healthy fat sources, nutritious protein, and other foods that provide the vitamins and minerals your body needs.
+See the full ketogenic diet food list so you know what to eat to get keto working for you.

 How Does the Keto Diet Work?
 By Helping You Burn Fat for Energy

 The keto diet is a high-fat, low-carb diet.
 Originally used as a treatment for epilepsy, this diet has been shown to help improve mental clarity, boost energy levels, improve sleep patterns, and lead to rapid weight and fat loss.